 - Place the ground beef in a bowl with all seasonings.
 Mix the seasonings evenly throughout the meat.
 Divide into four equal portions.
 Roll each portion into a ball.
 Press each ball into a flat, round patty about 3/4-inch thick.
-Pro tip: Press your knuckle into the center of each burger making an indentation.
+Pro tip: Press your knuckle into the center of each burger to make an indentation.
 This will prevent the burgers from bulging during the cook.
 If made ahead, place the uncooked burgers on a baking sheet or platter, cover and refrigerate until ready to grill.

 - Build a hot charcoal fire using a charcoal chimney.
 When the coals are burning and ash has started to form along the edges, pour the coals into the bottom of the grill.
 Place the grate(s) over the top.
-Pro tip: If using a gas grill, turn your burners to high heat and skip step No. 2.
+Pro tip: If using a gas grill, turn your burners to high and skip step No. 2.

 - While coals continue to burn, gather all toppings together.

 - When the grill is hot and the coals are covered with ash, place the burgers on the grill.
-Season the burgers with salt and pepper.
+Season them with salt and pepper.
 Cook without disturbing until the meat easily releases from the grates.
 This should take about four minutes, give or take.
 If the burgers resist and stick, give them a little longer.
 Pro tip: Do not press your burger patties down with a spatula.
 This will release juices.